samlewin/samlewin.github.io/current_research.md

 <div class="image-text-container">
   <img src="./assets/img/horizontalshear.jpeg" alt="Inner shelf image">
   <div>
 A significant portion of energy in the ocean is stored in and transported by internal gravity waves.
-How do exchanges of energy and momentum between internal waves and background currents lead to instability and wave-breaking?
-What are the properties of the resulting turbulence and mixing?
+How do these waves exchange energy and momentum with background currents, and how do these exchanges lead to instability and wave-breaking?
   </div>
 </div>
 <br>